andrew-johnson-4/lambda-mountain/README.md

 λ☶ (LM) is a programming system that intends to provide everything you want in a programming language *except* the language frontend.
 Defining your own language should be easier to do in LM than with similar projects such as ANTLR/GCC framework.
-For comparison LM is 5000 LOC whereas GCC is 15 MILLION.
+For comparison LM is 5000 Lines of Code whereas GCC is 15 MILLION.
 That is not really a fair comparison, but also it sort of is.
 Design goals for the projects are polar opposites so pick your favorite flavor.